Calculating Water Pressure Loss

 6 GPM = 9.75

-Notice the difference in the constants for different sized pipe, but yet the same GPM flow!
+Notice the difference in the constants for different-sized pipe, but yet the same GPM flow!
 It's HUGE.
 See why 3/4 is better?

-Now, here is how you do a pressure loss calculation.
 By the way, we need one other constant and it is a number that relates to pounds per square inch.
 It's really pretty complicated, so I would appreciate it if you would just trust me on this one.
 The number we need to remember is 0.4335.
+Okay, if you don't trust me and want to know more about the secret constant of 0.4335, click or tap here.

-Here's the problem.
-Let's calculate what will happen to the pressure if we flush a toilet while a shower is running in a bathroom 100 feet away from where the water enters the house.
+Yes, let's calculate what will happen to the pressure if we flush a toilet while a shower is running in a bathroom 100 feet away from where the water enters the house.
 We are using 1/2 inch pipe.

 Toilet flow = 2.5 GPM Shower Flow = 2.5 GPM Total flow = 5 GPM